best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Note that some test frameworks allow you to keep the tests in the same file as the code that is being tested.
 This is a good way of keeping tests and code associated, but you should ensure that good modular code practices are followed to separate unrelated code into different files.
+Additional arguments are made to separate tests and functions when you are packaging your code.
+If unit tests and code are located together in the same file, the unit tests would also be packaged and installed by additional users.
+Therefore when packaging code, the unit tests should be moved to an adjacent test folder as users will not need to have unit tests installed when installing the package.

+When separating unit tests into main package and testing scripts, it is important to import your package to ensure the correct functions are being unit tested.
+For the module structure outlined previously, we would use `from src.math import my_math_function`.
+For R you need to specify the name of your package within the `testthat.R` file within your tests folder.

+## Structuring tests

+In order to maintain a consistency across modules you develop, you should follow [PEP8](https://www.python.org/dev/peps/pep-0008/) (python) or [Google](https://google.github.io/styleguide/Rguide.html) / [tidyverse](https://style.tidyverse.org/) (R) standards when structuring unit tests.

+For python this involves importing all needed functions at the beginning of the test file.
+To ensure that the correct functions are imported from your module, it is also recommended to install a local editable version into your virtual environment.
+This is done by running `pip install -e .` and any changes made to your module functions will also be updated in your python environment.
+Following this it is recommended to define fixtures, classes and then test functions.
+An example of this can be found below.
+More information can be found in Real Python [Getting Started With Testing in Python](https://realpython.com/python-testing/).

+Similar structure should be followed in R, with all modules loaded in the beginning of a test script.
+Test contexts and then functions should be defined in turn as shown above.
+For more information see [testing design in R](https://r-pkgs.org/testing-design.html).

+Generally tests within the same file should follow some structure or order.
+We recommend that the order that functions are defined in the main script is also mirrored within the test scripts.
+This will be easier for future developers to debug and follow.
+It also ensures that no functions have been missed and do not have unit tests written.

 ## Test that new logic is correct using unit tests